ExecutionHY/SPL-compiler/README.md

 # SPL-compiler

+Course project of Compile Principle in CS, ZJU.

-reference from CS375: UT
+Reference from CS375: UT

-materials: ftp://ftp.cs.utexas.edu/pub/novak/cs375/
+Materials: ftp://ftp.cs.utexas.edu/pub/novak/cs375/

 ### requires

 SPL is a Simple Pascal Language.
+The target is to compile SPL programs into x86 assemble codes.

 ### attention

-- Upper or lower case do not matter in Reserved Words.
+- I'm not good at Pascal & X86 asm, so the result might be wrong.
+- At least there's no running bug within test files.

 ## Part 1